Robyn011/HTML_CSS/README.md

 Why are Tables the prefered option for creating layouts in HTML email?
 - Because the other better options are not supported

+## Recap: Introduction to HTML

+### MDN Web Docs

+- a place to find authoritative reference documentation.(e.g. looking things up in a dictionary but pertaining to HTML)
+- describes each element, each attribute, what it is used for, how to write the code, etc.
+- has code examples, browser support charts, and links to where you can find that particular technology in a specification.
+- There is also alot of great advice on MDN about how to best combine HTML elements for particular use cases and typaes of content.

+### HTML Specifications

+- a document written by the w3c that defines all of the rules of HTML, or Hypertext Markup Language
+- The canonical source of truth about any web technology.
+- The web standard document from which that technology came.
+- The web and all of its parts, HTTP, URL, HTML, CSS, JavaScript.
+Each of these technologies exist because of a group of people collaborated on a plan for that technology.

+### WCAG Guidelines

+- stands for Web Content Accessibility Guidelines
+- it is the official specification on accessibility best practices.

+### CSS

+- The styling of the website

+# HTML & CSS: Introduction to CSS:

+## HTML and CSS

+### What is CSS?

+- it is a style sheet that holds all the styles for your webpage.
+- it affs visual appeal to your webpage.
+- to connect the css page to your HTML page, you simply just link them together
+- A style sheet within the browser determines this unattractive appearance, with Times New Roman font, bold headings, and blue underlined link which aren't pleasing to the eye.
+By using CSS, it'll make our pages look better by changing the font, colors, and spacing.

+CSS has two parts:
+- The selector(specifies a pattern in HTML, and if the pattern matches.)
+- The declaration blocks(the styles within the declaration block are applied to the corresponding HTML elements)